 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get a loan.
 Some of the pieces in calculating your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.